logo for easy-oil-painting-techniques.org

 Firstly, should I use charcoal or pencil to outline my preliminary drawing?

-Once I have my preliminary drawing, I understand that I have to outline it in brown ink.
 Once that's dried however, how do I remove the under-layer of pencil, should I simply wipe it down with linseed oil or white spirit?
-What is the best way to remove the pencil so I only have the ink outline left?

-Additionally, I'd also like to ask, for the Imprimatura and Umber Layer, would it be appropriate to use liquid as a medium instead of linseed oil? (the 7 week drying time between each layer sounds like a real headache!)
+Additionally, I'd also like to ask, for the Imprimatura and Umber Layer, would it be appropriate to use Liquin as a medium instead of linseed oil? (the 7 week drying time between each layer sounds like a real headache!)

 It would be really great to get some professional advice,